,

 Fake Online Shopping Scam Warning Signs

-• Prices that are dramatically below market value: Discounts of 70%, 80%, or 90% on genuine branded products are the primary hook of the fake online shopping scam.
-If a price seems impossibly good, it almost certainly is
+• Prices that are dramatically below market value.
+Discounts of 70%, 80%, or 90% on genuine branded products are the primary hook of the fake online shopping scam.
+If a price seems impossibly good, it almost certainly is.

-• A URL that does not match the brand’s official domain: Always check the exact URL before purchasing.
-The fake online shopping scam uses URLs that are similar to genuine brands but contain extra words, different spellings, or alternative top-level domains
+• A URL that does not match the brand’s official domain.
+Always check the exact URL before purchasing.
+The fake online shopping scam uses URLs that are similar to genuine brands but contain extra words, different spellings, or alternative top-level domains.

-• A recently registered domain: Check the website’s domain registration date using a free WHOIS lookup.
-A website selling branded products that was registered within the past few months is almost certainly a fake online shopping scam
+• A recently registered domain.
+Check the website’s domain registration date using a free WHOIS lookup.
+A website selling branded products that was registered within the past few months is almost certainly a fake online shopping scam.

-• No verifiable company information: Legitimate retailers publish their registered company name, physical address, and working customer service contact details.
-The fake online shopping scam typically provides vague or unverifiable contact information
+• No verifiable company information.
+Legitimate retailers publish their registered company name, physical address, and working customer service contact details.
+The fake online shopping scam typically provides vague or unverifiable contact information.

-• Only five-star reviews with no critical feedback: Genuine retailers receive a distribution of reviews.
-A store with hundreds of identical five-star reviews and no negative feedback is using fabricated testimonials — a hallmark of the fake online shopping scam
+• Only five-star reviews with no critical feedback.
+Genuine retailers receive a distribution of reviews.
+A store with hundreds of identical five-star reviews and no negative feedback is using fabricated testimonials — a hallmark of the fake online shopping scam.

-• Artificial urgency and countdown timers: “Only 3 left in stock” warnings and countdown timers that reset every time you visit the page are standard pressure tactics of the fake online shopping scam
+• Artificial urgency and countdown timers.
+“Only 3 left in stock” warnings and countdown timers that reset every time you visit the page are standard pressure tactics of the fake online shopping scam.

-• No presence on established retailer platforms: Genuine products with real demand are available through established, accountable retailers.
-A brand only available through its own recently created website and social media advertisements is a significant fake online shopping scam indicator
+• No presence on established retailer platforms.
+Genuine products with real demand are available through established, accountable retailers.
+A brand only available through its own recently created website and social media advertisements is a significant fake online shopping scam indicator.

-• Shipping from unexpected overseas locations: Order confirmations or packages arriving from overseas — particularly China — for goods you expected to ship domestically are a clear indication of the fake online shopping scam dropshipping model
+• Shipping from unexpected overseas locations.
+Order confirmations or packages arriving from overseas — particularly China — for goods you expected to ship domestically are a clear indication of the fake online shopping scam dropshipping model.

-Real Stories: How the Fake Online Shopping Scam Destroys Trust
+Real Stories: How It Destroys Trust

-Story 1: The Christmas Gift That Never Arrived
+The Christmas Gift That Never Arrived

+The fake online shopping scam peaks every December.
 A mother of three saw a Facebook advertisement in mid-November offering a popular brand of children’s toy at 75% off, with guaranteed delivery before Christmas.
 The website looked identical to the brand’s genuine site — same logo, same product photography, same layout.
 She ordered four items as Christmas gifts and paid £187 by credit card.
 A shipping confirmation arrived with a tracking number that showed the parcel stuck at an overseas processing facility for three weeks before stopping updating entirely.
 Christmas morning arrived with no gifts.
 The fake online shopping scam had taken £187 and the joy of giving her children the presents she had planned.
 She filed a chargeback and eventually recovered the money, but the experience took weeks to resolve and caused significant stress throughout what should have been a family celebration.

-Story 2: The Counterfeit Electronics
+The Counterfeit Electronics

+The fake online shopping scam also hides inside Instagram ads for high-end electronics.
 A student purchased what appeared to be a genuine pair of noise-cancelling headphones from a website discovered through an Instagram advertisement.
 The price — $89 versus the genuine retail price of $350 — seemed too good to be true but the website was so convincing that he dismissed his doubts.
 Eight weeks later a package arrived from Shenzhen containing a pair of headphones that bore a superficial resemblance to the genuine product but produced distorted audio, had a battery that lasted less than two hours, and failed completely within two weeks of use.
+When he contacted the seller to complain, he received an offer of a 20% partial refund if he agreed not to pursue a chargeback.
+He declined and filed a dispute with his bank, which successfully recovered the $89.
+But the fake online shopping scam had cost him two months of waiting, two weeks of using a useless product, and significant time and frustration in the dispute process.

-Story 3: The Elderly Couple and the Fake Retailer
+The Elderly Couple and the Fake Retailer

+The fake online shopping scam targets older shoppers with particular cruelty.
+A retired couple in their late sixties saw a social media advertisement for a clearance sale at what appeared to be a well-known outdoor clothing brand.
+The advertisement showed genuine brand products at 80% discount and linked to a website that used the brand’s logo and product imagery throughout.
+They ordered £340 worth of clothing as birthday and Christmas gifts for their adult children and grandchildren.
 Nothing arrived.
 When their daughter helped them investigate, a WHOIS search revealed the website had been registered three weeks before the purchase and was hosted on servers in Eastern Europe.
 The customer service email address bounced.
 Their bank — a debit card had been used — was able to recover £220 through a dispute process but the remaining £120 was irrecoverable.
 The fake online shopping scam had cost them £120 and shaken their confidence in online shopping entirely.

-What Authorities Say About the Fake Online Shopping Scam
+What Authorities Say

-The fake online shopping scam has been the subject of sustained warnings from consumer protection agencies, financial regulators, and law enforcement bodies across the world.
+The fake online shopping scam has been the subject of sustained warnings from consumer protection agencies, financial regulators, and law enforcement bodies across the world — all of whom identify it as a top-three consumer fraud by volume of reports and total financial loss.

 Action Fraud in the United Kingdom reports that online shopping fraud is the most reported category of fraud by volume, with millions of pounds lost annually to the fake online shopping scam.
 Action Fraud specifically warns consumers to check domain registration dates, verify seller contact details, and use credit cards for online purchases to ensure chargeback protection.
 Report at actionfraud.police.uk or call 0300 123 2040.